LocalBinNotFound/LocalBinNotFound/README.md

 - :seedling: Prior to diving into computer science, I was an R&D Engineer at Enovix Corporation, a Lithium-ion battery making company based in Fremont, CA, where I learned Python and Google Blockly.

-- :zap: In my free time, I play basketball:basketball_man: and go to the gym.
+- :zap: In my free time, I play basketball 🏀 and go to the gym.
 I also like reading tech articles.

 - :mailbox: How to reach me: fang.junj@northeastern.edu, or [![Linkedin Badge](https://img.shields.io/badge/-Junjie_Fang-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/junjie-fang/)